Sanja Nikčević: Theatre criticism

-Nikčević edited a collection on essays in English Theatre Criticism Today (2002) as a result of three symposiums on theatre criticism that she organized in the Croatian centre of ITI (Pula 1998 i 1999, Zagreb 2000).
-She published the first theoretical book on theatre criticism in Croatia: Theatre Criticism or Inevitable Companion (2012), where she compared two different attitudes toward theatre criticism (European and American) with a new definition of the genre.
+Nikčević edited a collection on essays in English Theatre Criticism Today (2002) as a result of three symposiums on theatre criticism that she organized in the Croatian centre of ITI (Pula 1998 and 1999, Zagreb 2000).
+She published the first theoretical book on theatre criticism in Croatia, titled Theatre Criticism or Inevitable Companion (2012), where she compared two different attitudes toward theatre criticism (European and American) with a new definition of the genre.
+She is member of the American Theatre and Drama Society and was member of the International Committee of the American Theatre Critics Association.